fgsl/podips-reader/README.md

 This program was made to be used with **podips-writer** and **podips-monitor**.

 This program was made to run inside a Kubernetes pod.
-Use the Dockerfile to create the pod image.
+Use a Dockerfile to create the pod image.